 -Select Strategy as the Block type for a new or existing Block.
 Label one or more of the four sections that will display on your Strategy diagram.

 -Create or locate Slices that describe factors influencing your organization’s strategic outcomes.
 Add those Slices to your Strategy Block.

 -The Strategy diagram will display automatically.
 Drag individual nodes to the desired position; the layout you specify will autosave.

 Slicer tip: Node labels correspond to the ‘Relationship’ labels that are entered when each Slice is created.
 For example, the employee development Slice specifies this Relationship: employee development ➞ increase ➞ business growth, so those two factors appear as the associated node labels on the Strategy diagram.

-View this example Board in PepperSlice (‘Managers can influence several factors essential to growth’).
+View this example Block in PepperSlice (‘Managers can influence several factors essential to growth’).